maryamrizwan/Outer-Space-Signals/README.md

 + The top 10 English letters in the deciphered text by frequency is: E A T O I R S N H U

 Add the first 9 words from the deciphered message to the top of your proposal.
 You get additional points for describing the process and well (human!) written python source code used to decipher.

+First 9 words for submission:
+I PUPF A IIRIUHI TIONEIA RIIDS VUOIASH ED OFUEEECRN Message found at position 46266 with 25.23% confidence